 “French kiss” is one of those terms that transcends languages, countries and cultures.
 Even in Canadian French, a deep kiss can be called un french.
 But if you had to pick a real “French kiss”, that would probably be la bise.

-La bise, an exchange of kisses on the cheek (the number varies by region), is the traditional greeting in France.
+La bise is an exchange of kisses on the cheek and the traditional greeting in France.
 It’s something most French people engage in at least once or twice a day, whether with family or friends, or with colleagues.

 But despite being a part of everyday life in France, la bise can be complicated.
 Let’s talk about all things bise, and learn more about kissing in French in general.